maisoncastro/maisoncastro/README.md

 <h1 align="center">👋Hello, my name's Nazim!</h1>

 <p align="center">
-I'm an aspiring creative designer with an extensive background in customer service and UX/UI Design, looking for a junior web developer position!
+I'm an aspiring creative designer with an extensive background in customer service and UX/UI Design.
+I am currently looking for a junior web developer position in order to push my knowledge in the domain and grow!

 <h2 align="center"> Skills of the Trade </h2>